MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/index.md

 MSAL.NET supports different application topologies, including:

-- [Native clients](/azure/active-directory/develop/active-directory-dev-glossary#native-client)  (mobile or desktop applications) calling the Microsoft Graph API on behalf of a user,
+- [Native clients](/azure/active-directory/develop/active-directory-dev-glossary#native-client) (mobile or desktop applications) calling the Microsoft Graph API on behalf of a user.
 - Daemons, services, or [web clients](/azure/active-directory/develop/active-directory-dev-glossary#web-client) (web apps or web APIs) calling the Microsoft Graph API on behalf of a user, or without a user.

-With the exception of [User-agent based client](/azure/active-directory/develop/active-directory-dev-glossary#user-agent-based-client) which is only supported in JavaScript.

 For more details about the supported scenarios, see [Scenarios](./getting-started/scenarios.md).

-MSAL.NET supports multiple platforms, including .NET Framework, [.NET](https://www.microsoft.com/net/learn/get-started/windows), and [MAUI](https://dotnet.microsoft.com/apps/maui).
+MSAL.NET supports multiple platforms, including [.NET](https://dotnet.microsoft.com/), [.NET Framework](https://dotnet.microsoft.com/download/dotnet-framework), and [.NET MAUI](https://dotnet.microsoft.com/apps/maui).

 > [!NOTE]
-> Not all the authentication features are available in all platforms, mostly because:
+> Not all the authentication features are available in all platforms.
 >
->- Mobile platforms do not allow confidential client flows, because they are not meant to function as a backend and cannot store secrets securely.
+>- Mobile platforms do not allow confidential client flows.
+They are not meant to function as a backend and cannot store secrets securely.
->- On public clients (mobile and desktop), the default browser and redirect URIs are different from platform to platform and broker availability varies (details [in browser usage documentation](./acquiring-tokens/using-web-browsers.md)).
+>- On public clients (mobile and desktop) the default browser and redirect URIs are different from platform to platform, and broker availability varies (details [in browser usage documentation](./acquiring-tokens/using-web-browsers.md)).

 > [!NOTE]
 > MSAL.NET versions 4.61.0 and above do not provide support for Universal Windows Platform, Xamarin Android, and Xamarin iOS.
 Read more about the deprecation in [Announcing the Upcoming Deprecation of MSAL.NET for Xamarin and UWP](https://devblogs.microsoft.com/identity/uwp-xamarin-msal-net-deprecation/).